kpedersen00/Ment-her/README.md

 This app is intended to aid in the process of finding relevant mentorship for those seeking assistance.

 Users can sign in through LinkedIn and pre-populate their profiles with the corresponding fields from their LinkedIn accounts.
 In particular, we pull the user's current company to place them in the proper community.
-Additionally, we ask the user to provide information such as gender, and have the user specify whether they'd like to volunteer as a mentor, sign up as a mentee, or both.
+Users also have to option to provide additional information such as gender.
+We then ask the user to specify whether they'd like to volunteer as a mentor, sign up as a mentee, or both.

 As a mentor, users will ultimately be able to specify their level of availability, skillset, and other notes they'd like to include.